widgetti/solara/solara/website/pages/docs/content/30-deploying/00-overview.md

 $ SOLARA_APP=myapp.py gunicorn --workers 1 -b 0.0.0.0:8765 solara.server.flask:app
 ```

 Note that we explicitly set `--workers 1` such that it does not default to `$WEB_CONCURRENCY` which can be set to higher values, such as on Heroku.
-See the section on [Caviats](#caviats) why this matters.
+See the section on [Caveats](#caveats) why this matters.

 ### Embedding in an existing Flask application